Conky – A Full Guide

 Is your Conky not running with a transparent background?
 You can fix that by installing the following module:

-sudo apt install moksha-module-comptonmod
+sudo apt install moksha-module-compton

-Adjusting Config for Transparency
+Adjusting Configuration for Transparency

 If your Conky configuration is not transparent, you may need to adjust its code to have the following: